 - Trusted Marketplace for Consumers.
 We believe that providing an unbiased and transparent consumer experience has instilled greater trust in us among our users, helping us become the most visited major U.S. online automotive marketplace.
-In the second quarter of 2017, we experienced over 61 million average monthly sessions.
-We define average monthly sessions as the number of distinct visits to our website that take place each month within a given time frame, as measured and defined by Google Analytics. - Proprietary Search Algorithms and Data-Driven Approach.
+In the first quarter of 2017, we experienced over 62 million average monthly visits. - Proprietary Search Algorithms and Data-Driven Approach.
 We have built an extensive repository of data that is the result of over seven years of data aggregation and regression modeling.
 We calculate IMV using complex algorithms and data analytics that apply more than 20 ranking signals and more than 100 normalization rules to millions of data points.
 Our proprietary search algorithms and data analytics allow us to use this data to bring greater transparency to our platform through Deal Rating, as well as build new products and launch marketplaces in new countries. - Strong Value Proposition to Dealers.
 We believe that our marketplace offers an efficient customer acquisition channel for dealers, helping them achieve attractive returns on their marketing spend with us.
 Our strong value proposition to the dealer community is evidenced by the 66% growth in the number of our paying U.S. dealers, and 18% growth in average annual revenue per subscribing dealer, or AARSD, in the United States from 2015 to 2016. - Network Effects Driven by Scale.
 Having reached the majority of dealers and built one of the largest consumer audiences in the United States, we believe that our scale creates powerful network effects that reinforce the competitive strength of our business model.
-Our large consumer audience incentivizes more dealers to convert to paid usage of our listing products, which in turn provides consumers with more dealer information and methods to contact them.
-More consumers and connections drive greater value to our paying dealers. - Attractive Financial Model.
+Our large consumer audience incentivizes more dealers to convert to paid usage of our listing products, which in turn provides consumers with more dealer value to our paying dealers. - Attractive Financial Model.
 We have a strong track record of revenue growth, profitability, and capital efficiency.
-Our subscription model results in revenue that is recurring among a diversified customer have - Founder-Led Management Team with Culture of Innovation.
+Our subscription model results in revenue that is recurring among a diversified customer base. - Founder-Led Management Team with Culture of Innovation.
 Building upon our founder's previous experience in using technology to provide transparent information to consumers, we have fostered a culture of data-driven innovation that we expect will drive continued growth.